Geometric Mode-Selection Scores for Delay-Coordinates Dynamic Mode Decomposition: Mode geometry, signal subspace residual, and true and spurious modes

 and~let $\mathcal J_{\mathrm{spur}} \coloneqq \{1,\dots,M\}\setminus\mathcal J_{\mathrm{true}}$.
 For each $j\in\{1,\dots,M\}$, $\widehat{\bm{\phi}}_j$ is a \emph{true mode} if $j\in\mathcal J_{\mathrm{true}}$, and a \emph{spurious mode} otherwise. \end{definition}

 Definition \ref{def:true_spurious_modes} suggests that the modes can be classified as true or spurious by evaluating their residual energy outside the signal subspace $\mathcal{S}$.
 However, since $\mathcal{S}$ cannot be directly observed, this definition serves only as an ideal reference for distinguishing between true and spurious modes.
-To bridge this gap, we introduce a practical criterion for differentiating true and spurious \ac{DMD} modes.
+To bridge this gap, we introduce a measurable statistic for the SSR.

 By Assumption~\ref{ass:subspace_distance_bound}, the $m$-dimensional subspace $\mathcal U_m$ is close to $\mathcal S$.
 However, the true order $m$, and therefore $\mathcal U_m$, are unknown.
 We postulate that $\mathcal U_M$, where $M>m$ is an arbitrary overestimate of the true order, can serve as a practical proxy for $\mathcal S$.
 We therefore propose to measure residual energy with respect to $\mathcal U_M$ rather than $\mathcal S$, using the orthogonal projector $\bm P_{\mathcal U_M}$.